ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Introduction

 \section{Introduction}

+In recent years, the proliferation of new internet devices and the surge in demand for their services have led to the generation and collection of vast amounts of data \cite{b9}.
+According to the International Data Corporation (IDC), global data storage demand is projected to reach 175 ZB by 2025 \cite{b11}.
+However, the maximum density of current storage media is only 103 GB/mm\textsuperscript{3} \cite{b12}, which is insufficient to meet future data storage needs.
+Moreover, with the increasing storage demand, we will encounter significant challenges related to maintenance costs, data transmission expenses, and the lifespan of storage media \cite{b13} \cite{b14}.
+Consequently, it has become imperative to develop new information storage solutions to address the escalating data storage requirements.

+DNA carries the genetic information of all organisms, composed of four nucleotide bases: A, T, C, and G \cite{b19}.
+Its storage technology utilizes artificially synthesized DNA as a medium for information storage.
+Due to advantages like high storage density, long preservation time, small volume, and low maintenance cost, DNA storage technology provides a "breakthrough" possibility for solving the storage and application challenges of massive data \cite{b17} \cite{b10} \cite{b9}.

-DNA storage technology utilizes artificially synthesized DNA as a medium for information storage, offering a "breakthrough" potential for addressing the challenges of storing and applying massive amounts of data.
-In the downstream information retrieval process of DNA storage technology, specific hybridization techniques, such as Polymerase Chain Reaction (PCR) or magnetic bead separation, are commonly used to access data \cite{b3}.
-However, this technology faces several challenges, including high base error rates (insertions, deletions, substitutions, etc.) and the loss of storage sequences, which pose significant threats to the reliability of stored data \cite{b20}.
+In the downstream information retrieval process of DNA storage technology, specific hybridization techniques, such as Polymerase Chain Reaction (PCR) or magnetic bead separation technology, are commonly used to access data \cite{b3}.
+However, this technology faces several challenges, including high base errors (insertions, deletions, substitutions, etc. ) and missing storage sequences, which pose significant threats to the reliability of the stored data \cite{b20}.

-To address these issues, clustering and alignment of sequencing data can be employed.
-A commonly used feature extraction method is based on k-mer frequency matrices, where the dimensionality of the extracted features increases exponentially with the value of k \cite{b15} \cite{b16} \cite{b24}.
+To solve these issues, clustering and alignment of sequenced data can be employed.
+A popular method is based on k-mer frequency matrices, where the dimensionality of the extracted features increases exponentially with the value of k \cite{b15} \cite{b16} \cite{b24}.
 Therefore, selecting an appropriate dimensionality reduction technique becomes a critical challenge that needs to be addressed.

-This study aims to develop an adaptive classification model to identify the optimal dimensionality reduction method, thereby mitigating the curse of dimensionality caused by k-mer feature extraction and enhancing the effectiveness of K-means clustering in restoring the original sequence information.
+Among the array of algorithms available, Principal Component Analysis (PCA) \cite{b7}, t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{b22}, and Uniform Manifold Approximation and Projection (UMAP) \cite{b5} are notably prominent in the fields of cell biology, bioinformatics, and data visualization \cite{b8}.This study intends to develop an adaptive classification model (ADRS-CNet) to find the optimal dimensionality reduction methods to mitigate the curse of dimensionality caused by k-mer extraction of sequencing features, thereby improving the effectiveness of K-means clustering and restoring the original sequence information as much as possible.